 Sandra’s had articles in nursing and midwifery publications, the Reader’s Digest, Waterways World, and the Gisborne Herald Weekender, and is the author of the words of the blog posts.

 It’s been a work in progress following the successful first stage of Barry’s UK Spousal Sponsored visa application in October 2013.
-The second round was successfully negotiated in July 2016; the culmination of the final ‘Indefinite Leave to Remain’ stage has been applied for in late January 2019, and they’re eagerly awaiting a positive outcome.
+The second round was successfully negotiated in July 2016; the culmination of the final ‘Indefinite Leave to Remain’ stage was applied for in late January 2019, and on 18th June 2019 Barry was successful in his quest..

-In the winter of 2016, they each worked for other live-aboard boaters who ran their own Calendar Club outlets for three months.
+In the winter of 2016, Barry and Sandra each worked for other live-aboard boaters who ran their own Calendar Club outlets for three months.

 The self-employed ‘season’ of this venture fitted in perfectly with the trading season.
 From October 2017 to January 2018, Sandra and Barry ran a store at the Three Spires Shopping Centre in Lichfield.
 And loved it.
 So much so, they repeated it in the 2018/19 season at Market Street in Lichfield.